tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

     - Important note: Please study the different forms of depression on pages 328-330 in The Language of Emotions; many require therapeutic and/or medical intervention.
   - DISCUSSION: Karla makes a distinction between situational depression and the more serious forms of depression (see pages 329-330).
 If you have worked with your own situational depression (which restricts your energy for important reasons), what did you find to be helpful?
 What didn’t work?

+  - Depression is a constellation of emotions, postures, decisions, and health issues that erect what I call the brilliant stop sign of the soul.
+It is important to understand the difference between despair, which arises when your natural sadness has become blocked or trapped, and depression, which is a cyclical and unresolving movement through any number of blocked or overemphasized emotions.
+  - untreated depressions can lead to brain damage, so it is important to get help.
+They can also lead to cycling anxieties, phobias, or OCD symptoms, which require a different form of treatment.
+  - situational depression is the form of depression most of us experience.
+It is when we feel down and sad about specific events, but not about everything.
+It is easily treated with the depression practice in this chapter.
+  - Situational depression is a rapids-level emotion that arises when we disconnect our elements and intelligences from one another.
+It is a protective and self-respecting response to the internal, familial, social, financial, and political decay and injustice we face every day.
+  - I took 20 years to address my depression, and when I finally did, I was surprised to find that it wasn’t attacking me, but sending parts of my soul away to safety.
+I realized that my depression was simply trying to save my life.
+  - Your soul’s task isn’t to erase your depression and keep walking; it is to understand your necessary movement into stagnation and address your depression as a peer instead of a combatant.
+Your sacred task is to end the war between your elements, clear away the rubble, and make a home that the children of your soul would want to come back to.
+  - When you’re in a depression, it’s difficult to focus on anything because your depression sucks all your energy away.
+The first movement of depression is a postural change, and it’s important to listen to your depression and bow your head.
+In most cases, one or both of your airy logic and your fiery vision will tend to dominate, which will throw your earthy body and watery emotions into disarray.
+  - When you can ground and integrate yourself, you’ll be able to differentiate between the many emotional states trapped inside your depression.
+You’ll be able to feel the difference between sadness and despair, between grief and world-weariness, between anxiety and healthy fear, and between apathy and an urge to suicide.
+  - The key to coming out of a depressive spiral is to treat activity and rest as equally important things.
+If you’re depressed and inactive, you should begin exercising gently and work your way back to fitness.
+  - Sleep is also important for your emotional and physical health, and many studies have shown that sleep disruptions and sleep deprivation contribute to depression and hormonal and chemical imbalances.
+  - Depression is a result of an internal imbalance that diminishes your emotional agility and your ability to feel any emotion properly.
+It steps in when your intellect and your emotions are at each other’s throats, when you fly over your emotions and batter them with logic, or when your body trammels toward meeting its needs for food, sex, and more stuff without any emotional, spiritual, or logical considerations.
+  - Depression is not caused by simply being unhappy, but by fighting an exhausting battle that impedes your ability to act conscientiously.
+If you were to simply add more happiness to your system, your actions would be damaging to you and everyone around you.
+  - When you’re in the midst of depression, it’s hard to believe that anything can be done to help the world become a better place.
+But when you take your depression personally enough to get to work, you’ll begin to alleviate your own depression, and the trouble in our culture will begin to ease.
+  - It is important to distinguish between depression that is actually stuck, and depression that isn’t quite through yet because you’ve still got imbalances to deal with.
+If you’re meeting your depression in as many ways as you can, but it just won’t move at all, see a doctor or therapist.
+  - Depression is a serious and life-threatening illness, and it’s important to recognize that people with depression may not be able to handle your help.
+Remember to welcome your depression as a signal of imbalance in your separate elements and intelligences.

 - **SUICIDAL URGES**
   - ACTION REQUIRED: when suicidal urges arise, it can mean that something integral to your identity (an idea, a behavior, a relationship, a job, etc.) has become intolerable and needs to end completely – to die.
 However, you don’t need to die.
 We need you here!.
   - GIFTS: energy to wrench yourself bodily, emotionally, psychologically, and spiritually out of a situation that is killing you already
   - THE INTERNAL STATEMENT: What idea or behavior must end now?
 What can no longer be tolerated in my soul?
   - DISCUSSION: If you feel comfortable with the subject, share a situation in which you felt suicidal urges.
 Since you survived, what helped you?
 Were you able to identify the intolerable situation that needed to end?

+  - If you’ve turned to this chapter after gathering your skills in all the emotions leading up to this one, you’re ready to approach suicidal urges.
+They should only be approached when you’re comfortable inside your vibrantly blazing boundary and have access to therapeutic support.
+  - The last resort of a soul in torment is to suicide, when your brain chemistry or untreated sleep disorders have thoroughly destabilized you.
+Suicidal urges arise when your fears have been overwhelmed, your angers have been crushed, your boundaries have been trampled, and you’ve been separated from your sadness and grief.
+  - When you can dive into panic, you’ll find incredible power and limitless courage inside it.
+The same is true of the suicidal urge.
+When you ask prayerfully what must end and what can no longer be tolerated in your soul, the force inside your suicidal urge will help you perform some of the deepest soul-work you’ll ever experience.
+  - Suicidal urges are not dangerous if you can channel them honorably.
+They can even comfort you with thoughts of escaping the cruelties of this world and falling into a never-ending sleep.
+However, the reality of suicide is a complete disaster.
+  - Channeling suicidal urges is a complicated process that involves setting a strong boundary, focusing yourself, and then diving into the feelings you’ve been avoiding for so long.
+It can be a roller-coaster ride, but it gets easier after that.
+  - I asked my suicidal urge to come forward, and I felt some darkness, some depression, and some sadness.
+I then projected dark colors, a watery blue sadness, and a gray depressed feeling into my personal space.
+  - I had to prepare for the difficult stage work ahead of me by dealing with my suicidal urge.
+I learned that each of my emotions was trying to help me prepare for the stage work, and I understood them better as a result.
+  - When you’re ready to work with your own suicidal urges, you should fire up your boundary and intensify your grounding.
+Suicidal urges travel with many trapped emotions and traumatic memories, so you should prepare yourself for their intensity by becoming proficient in each of your empathic skills.
+  - When a suicidal urge arises, it brings you the ferocity you need to rescue your soul from hell.
+Don’t repress your suicidal emotions – use them to destroy your contracts.
+  - After channeling a suicidal urge, you’ll be in a very different place, and you may have a new soul assignment.
+The channeling of this urge always reconnects you to your dreams and your innate intelligences.
+With its blessing, you’ll have new information about which elements or intelligences need to be revitalized and integrated.
+  - It is important to understand that suicidal urges are not just literal wishes for death, but signs that something inside you is already threatening your life.
+Suicidal urges are the darkness before dawn, and it is important to let them have their kill in a sacred, empathic way.

 - **HAPPINESS: Anticipation & Possibility**
   - ACTION REQUIRED: Happiness arises to help you look forward to the future with hope and delight.